-With Pluto retrograde from 17 April until 27 September we are given an opportunity to explore our darkness and confront the shadow self.
+With Pluto retrograde from 26 April until 5 October we are given an opportunity to explore our darkness and confront the shadow self.
 Our shadow is all the parts of ourselves we disown.
 Our demons live in the shadows but, according to psychoanalyst Carl Jung, it is not just the negative aspects of our psyche that are buried here.

-For example, if you were brought up in a family where the predominant philosophical position was atheism you may have felt very uncomfortable when as a child you began to experience psychic sensitivity or interest in spiritual matters.
+For example, if you were brought up in a family where the predominant philosophical position was atheism, you may have felt very uncomfortable when as a child you began to experience psychic sensitivity or interest in spiritual matters.
 These inclinations were not wrong but you repressed them because they were unacceptable at the time.

 This is because the shadow is tightly bound up with shame.
 Not guilt in the sense of knowing we have done something wrong and feeling the prick of our conscience, but that heavy, dark feeling that something about us is not acceptable, the need to hide some aspect of our being, perhaps even from ourselves.

 Developing an understanding of the polarities in astrology can add greatly to our understanding of the shadow self because in many cases where we identify strongly with one archetype in a polarity (say Virgo), the other archetype (in this case Pisces) may be scorned or neglected.
 This forces it into the shadow.

 In Jung’s view, the shadow needs to be made conscious and integrated into the self so that we are no longer projecting it onto others, a habit that make healthy relationships extremely difficult to maintain.
 Metaphorically such integration involves a journey into our own inner darkness where we must confront our demons.
 This journey can be frightening and painful but ultimately leads us onward and upwards into a brighter place.

 How will Pluto retrograde affect you?